 A graduate of the University of Virginia, she holds a Certified Economic Developer (CEcD) designation from the International Economic Development Council, earned by only 1,100 people nationwide.
 It indicates extensive experience and continuous education in the field.
 She is also a graduate of Leadership Montgomery, Class of 2012.

 Off-hours, you may find Lynne ice skating at Cabin John or Wheaton Regional Park, taking in a museum exhibit, cooking and eating incredible produce from one of the local farmers’ markets, or more likely in rehearsal.
-Lynne is a classically-trained singer with the National Philharmonic Chorale, which performs at The Music Center at Strathmore in Rockville.
+Lynne is a classically-trained singer with the Washington Master Chorale, a preeminent professional and volunteer classical chorus.
 Like a choir, her economic development work brings together many diverse voices.

 Christy Blake knows her way around economic development.
 She also knows her way around the metro region, having worked in economic development capacities in Loudoun, Fairfax and Alexandria, VA, as well as Hagerstown, MD.
 Christy holds a Master in Urban Planning from Virginia Tech, with a graduate certificate in Economic Development.
 Her broad, regional experience is a perfect fit for her new role as Business Development Manager for MCEDC.